TomerTip/PegasusArduPilot/README.md

 **PegasusArduPilot** is a fork of the [PegasusSimulator](https://github.com/PegasusSimulator/PegasusSimulator) project, built on top of [NVIDIA
 Omniverse](https://docs.omniverse.nvidia.com/) and [IsaacSim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html).

-This project bridges between the ArduPilot project and community and IsaacSim, allowing the ArduPilot community to leverage IsaacSim's physics simulation and photorealistic rendering capabilities.
+This project bridges between the ArduPilot project and IsaacSim, allowing the ArduPilot community to leverage IsaacSim's physics simulation and photorealistic rendering capabilities!

 > **Notice:** A pull request of the features included in this fork was submitted into the [PegasusSimulator](https://github.com/PegasusSimulator/PegasusSimulator), and hopefully intended to be merged into the main project.